Kimitsuna-Goblin/GGD/README.md

 $\Phi^\ast_i(x)$ represents the cumulative distribution function of the normal distribution with mean $\mu_i$ and standard deviation $\displaystyle \frac{\sigma_i}{\sqrt{2}}$.

 3-1.
-Vertical gradation with 2 normal distributions (1 for head and 1 for tail)
+Vertical gradation with 2 normal distributions (1 for top and 1 for tail)

 $$
 \begin{align}